Creating a community-centered social change initiative through music

 In 2015, Joachim joined Eighth Blackbird and moved from New York City to Chicago, and Loggins-Hull gave birth to her daughter, moving the duo to reevaluate their compositional process.
 Having established a sound and a repertory, they decided to refocus their limited writing time on larger projects that responded to the current social and political climate.
 Discourse is their first such attempt at expanding their collaborative vision even further.

-A Sneak Peek of Discourse by Flutronix
+An Early Sneak Peek of Discourse by Flutronix